VIDEO: '(My) Back Is Definitely Against The Wall'; Warriors Star Andrew Wiggins Battles To Play Unvaccinated

 SAN FRANCISCO (CBS SF) — Golden State Warriors star Andrew Wiggins, whose request to be able to play home games without getting a COVID vaccination shot has been rejected by the NBA and San Francisco health officials, says he will continue his fight to stay true to his beliefs.

 Wiggins took part in the team’s annual media Monday on the eve of the opening of training camp.
-After brushing aside several questions about his vaccination status and his ability to play at San Francisco’s Chase Center, Wiggins finally had had enough.READ MORE: Mount Diablo High School In Concord Briefly Locked Down After Student Found With Gun Magazine
+After brushing aside several questions about his vaccination status and his ability to play at San Francisco’s Chase Center, Wiggins finally had enough.READ MORE: Mountain Lion Spotted In Backyard of Daly City Home; Residents Warned

 “(My) back is definitely against the wall,” he said.
 “But (I’m) just going to keep fighting for what I believe, whether it’s one thing or another, get the vaccination or not get the vaccination, who knows, like I’m just going to keep fighting for what I believe and what I believe is right.
 What’s right to one person isn’t right to the other, you know, vice versa.”